jbaldwin/liblifthttp/README.md

     # Or invoke directly to see error messages if tests are failing:
     ./test/liblifthttp_tests

+Note there are now proxy http requests that utilize an `haproxy` instance.
+To run these locally you will also need to start an instance of `haproxy`.

 ## Benchmarks
 Using the example benchmark code and a local `nginx` instance serving its default welcome page.
 All benchmarks use `keep-alive` connections.
 The benchmark is compared against `wrk` as that is basically optimal performance since
 `wrk` does zero parsing of the response whereas `lift` does.